 Network discovery is set to be your super tool!
-Just like a pair of x-ray glasses, it allows you to get a complete view of your client’s IT networks, by identifying every single component within, and creating a comprehensive inventory of all assets.
+Just like a pair of X-ray glasses, it allows you to get a complete view of your client’s IT networks by creating a comprehensive inventory of all assets.
 It’s great for onboarding new clients, discussing upselling opportunities, and staying on top of operations and security.

 A network discovery function is an automatic system search that finds all devices that are connected to the network.
 That includes the devices that manage traffic and the endpoints that the client’s staff use.

 Step one in any system administration job is to know exactly what equipment you have been put in charge of.
 Manually, this is impossible and error-prone, and not effective for a remote MSP relationship.
 Auto-discovery sorts that problem out for you.

 Network discovery functions in network monitoring systems are able to operate remotely.
 Once the sweep of the target system finishes, the network discovery tool will compile a list of all devices encountered during the search.